aitschti/scp-standalone/README.md

 - **scp-standalone.py**: The main implementation of the standalone proxy server.
 This file contains the logic to start the proxy, handle streaming requests, and manage the decryption of playlist names using a key stored in `key.txt`.

-- **key.txt**: A text file that stores the decryption key required for processing encrypted streams.
-The proxy reads this file to obtain the necessary key for decrypting playlist names.
+- **key.txt**: A text file that stores the decryption key required for processing encrypted playlist file urls.
+The proxy reads this file to obtain the necessary key for decrypting playlist data.
 I CANNOT PROVIDE THE KEY!

 ## Usage